Role of the Secretary General

 Current Secretary General - Jürgen Stock

-The current Secretary General is Jürgen Stock of Germany, unanimously elected at the 83rd General Assembly session in Monaco, November 2014.
+The current Secretary General is Jürgen Stock of Germany, appointed by the 83rd General Assembly session in Monaco, November 2014, and reappointed in 2019 to serve a second five-year term by the 88th General Assembly in Chile.

 Representing INTERPOL on the global stage